Arabization: Arabization in Syria

-In 1973, the Syrian authorities confiscated 750 square kilometers of fertile agricultural land in Al-Hasakah Governorate, which were owned and cultivated by tens of thousands of Kurdish citizens, and gave it to Arab families brought in from other provinces.
-Describing the settlement policies pursued by the regime as part of the "Arab Belt programme, a Kurdish engineer in the region stated: "The government built them homes for free, gave them weapons, seeds and fertilizer, and created agricultural banks that provided loans.
+In 1973, the Syrian authorities confiscated 750 square kilometers of fertile agricultural land in Al-Hasakah Governorate owned and cultivated by tens of thousands of Kurdish citizens.
+It was then redistributed to Arab families brought in from other provinces.
+Describing the settlement policies pursued by the regime as part of the "Arab Belt programme", a Kurdish engineer in the region stated: "The government built them homes for free, gave them weapons, seeds and fertilizer, and created agricultural banks that provided loans.
 From 1973 to 1975, forty-one villages were created in this strip, beginning ten kilometers west of Ras al-'Ayn.
 The idea was to separate Turkish and Syrian Kurds, and to force Kurds in the area to move away to the cities.
 Any Arab could settle in Hasakeh, but no Kurd was permitted to move and settle there."

 In 2007, in another such scheme in Al-Hasakah governate, 6,000 square kilometers around Al-Malikiyah were granted to Arab families, while tens of thousands of Kurdish inhabitants of the villages concerned were evicted.
 These and other expropriations of ethnic Kurdish citizens followed a deliberate masterplan, called "Arab Belt initiative", attempting to depopulate the resource-rich Jazeera of its ethnic Kurdish inhabitants and settle ethnic Arabs there.

-After the Turkish-led forces had captured Afrin District in early 2018, they began to implement a resettlement policy by moving Turkish-backed Free Syrian Army fighters and Sunni Arab refugees from southern Syria into the empty homes that belonged to displaced locals.
-The previous owners, most of them Kurds or Yazidis, were often prevented from returning to Afrin.
+After the Turkish-led forces had captured Afrin District in early 2018, implemented a resettlement policy by moving Turkish-backed Free Syrian Army fighters and Sunni Arab refugees from southern Syria into the empty homes of displaced locals.
+The displaced owners, mostly Kurds or Yazidis, were often prevented from returning to Afrin.
 Refugees from Eastern Ghouta, Damascus, said that they were part of "an organised demographic change" which was supposed to replace the Kurdish population of Afrin with an Arab majority.